geogardenclub/geogardenclub.github.io/docs/user-guide/chat-rooms.md

 Note that this view has two tabs.
 The "My Chats" tab is displayed by default and shows the Chapter Chat Room and the Chat Room(s) for your Gardens.

+If there is a new Chat message since the last time you visited the room, there will be a red notification dot displayed by the room icon.

 Tap the "All Chats" tab to show all the Chat Rooms in this Chapter, including the Chat Rooms for all Gardens.

 ## Chat room etiquette